ZapFile.ai

 The table above covers the measurable differences.
 There are less measurable ones worth naming.

 The no-signup tools also don't accumulate history.
 Your Google Drive remembers every file you've ever shared.
 Your WeTransfer transfers disappear after 7 days.
-Your Zapfile transfers disappear when you close the tab.
+Your Zapfile transfers disappear when the recipient downloads.
 There's something genuinely valuable about file sharing that cleans up after itself — not just for privacy, but for the cognitive overhead of managing a cloud storage account that's become a dumping ground for files that were always meant to be temporary.

 Account-free file transfer isn't a niche requirement for privacy enthusiasts.
 It's a reasonable expectation for anyone who's thought clearly about what it means to hand a file to one specific person and never need it on a server again after that.